 For more details please see the Personal well-being Quality and Methodology Information (QMI) report.Back to table of contents

 Yes, all responses to the personal well-being questions are kept even if the respondent has not answered all four questions.Back to table of contents

 All responses are retained even if a respondent gives the same response to all four questions.Back to table of contents

 Different data collection methods do appear to affect how people respond to the personal well-being questions.
-Findings from the APS show that on average, people rate each aspect of their well-being more positively when interviewed by telephone than when interviewed face to face by an interviewer.
-For example, in 2012/13, higher ratings were given on average for the life satisfaction, worthwhile, and happy yesterday questions and lower ratings to the anxiety question during telephone interviews compared to face-to-face.
+Findings from the Annual Population Survey show that, on average, people rate each aspect of their well-being more positively when interviewed by telephone than when interviewed face-to-face by an interviewer.

 The relationship between the mode of interview and average responses to the personal well-being questions has also been examined using regression analysis to hold other possible influences on personal well-being constant.
 This shows the same pattern found in descriptive statistics; on average, people give more positive responses when interviewed by telephone than when interviewed face-to-face.

-When considering the high-level national estimates published by the ONS, the impact of mode is statistically significant but in general small and roughly consistent over the period for which data are available, meaning that mode effects may be unimportant to any substantive conclusions being drawn.
+When considering the high-level national estimates published by Office for National Statistics (ONS), the impact of mode is statistically significant but in general small and roughly consistent over the period for which data are available, meaning that mode effects may be unimportant to any substantive conclusions being drawn.

 Mode effects may have a greater impact on comparisons between lower-level estimates (such as local area statistics) for two different reasons: different groups may have different balances of telephone and face-to-face response, and the impact of mode may differ by group.
 As all interviews in Scotland north of the Caledonian Canal are conducted by telephone, we would advise researchers to disregard any marginally statistically significant findings based on comparisons between areas north and south of the Caledonian Canal.Back to table of contents